-- The US Consumer Confidence yesterday beat expectations although the details about the labour market continue to weaken.
+- The US Consumer Confidence report came in line with expectations but the labour market details improved considerably.

-- The latest Unemployment Rate remained unchanged near cycle lows.
+- The latest Unemployment Rate ticked lower hovering around cycle lows.

-- The market expects the BoJ to keep interest rates unchanged at the next meeting as well.
+- The market expects the BoJ to hike rates in June.

 USDJPY Technical Analysis – Daily Timeframe

 On the daily chart, we can see that USDJPY bounced on the red 21 moving average, as the buyers piled in with a defined risk below it, and broke the resistance at 148.80 following some dovish comments from BoJ’s Deputy Governor Uchida.
 The buyers should now have even more conviction for a rally into the cycle high and will look for dip buying opportunities on the lower timeframes.